Flexible Agent Alignment with Goal Inference from Open-Ended Dialog: Open-Universe Assistance Games

 In our grocery domain, $S$ is the cart state, and the inventory state consists of an unknown number of items.
 A type is represented by an item description and whether or not it is in stock.
-The agent's belief now tracks three things: 1) how many items are in the inventory; 2) the description of the items; and 3) if it is in stock.
+The agent's belief tracks how many items are in the inventory, the description of each, and whether each is in stock.
+OU-POMDPs lift the requirement that the object set be specified in advance, but the reward function still depends on a fixed task.